Syria downs Russian plane, Moscow blames Israel

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Syria accidentally downed a Russian military aircraft with a crew of 15 onboard when its air defences went into action against an alleged Israeli missile strike, the Russian army said on Tuesday.
+BEIRUT: Syria accidentally downed a Russian military aircraft with a crew of 15 onboard when its air defences went into action against an alleged Israeli missile strike, the Russian army said Tuesday.

+The incident, which happened late Monday, was the worst case of friendly fire between the two allies since Russia’s game-changing military intervention in September 2015.

 There was no immediate word from Damascus, but the deadly air war sequence started when missiles struck the coastal region of Latakia on Monday.
 Israeli pilots carrying out attacks on Syrian targets “used the Russian plane as a cover, exposing it to fire from Syrian air defences,” the Russian military said.

+The plane downed by Syria’s Russian-made S-200 air defence had a crew of 15, who were all killed, Moscow said.
+The Russian government stressed that the incident would have no impact on the Idlib deal but warned Israel of reprisals and summoned its envoy in Moscow.

-"15 Russian servicemen died," it said, adding Moscow reserved "the right to proper retaliatory actions" against Israel.
-It made no further mention of a French frigate the Russian defence ministry had earlier claimed also opened fire from the area on Monday.
-The French army had denied any involvement and Syria state media had reported late Monday that air defences had intercepted missiles targeting Latakia.
+Moscow had earlier said rockets were fired from a French frigate positioned in the same area of the Mediterranean.
+The French military denied any involvement.
+Syria state media reported late Monday that air defences had intercepted missiles targeting Latakia.

-Israel, which did not comment on Monday evening’s strikes, has conducted frequent raids in recent months against Syria’s military infrastructure, including against bases it believes host Iranian combattants.
+Israel, which did not comment on Monday evening’s strikes, has conducted frequent raids in recent months against Syria’s military infrastructure, including against bases it believes host Iranian combatants.

 The two main brokers in northern Syria agreed to create a 15-20 kilometre-wide demilitarised zone along the line of contact between rebels and regime troops in the Idlib region.
 That would be achieved by October 15 and would entail a withdrawal of all jihadist fighters from the area.

-"However, we have seen previously how de-escalation deals haven’t lasted long term," she added.
-Hundreds of people gathered in Binnish, a town in the rebel-held province of Binnish, following Monday’s announcement in Sochi.

-"The demand of the Syrian people, since the very first day, has remained unchanged: it’s the fall of the regime," said Wassim Souweid, one of the demonstrators.
-"I reckon this decision will not stop bombardments on civilians, will not offer any alternative to the people," he added.

-Syria accidentally downed a Russian military aircraft with a crew of 15 onboard when its air defences went into action against an alleged Israeli missile strike, the Russian army said on Tuesday.
+BEIRUT: Syria accidentally downed a Russian military aircraft with a crew of 15 onboard when its air defences went into action against an alleged Israeli missile strike, the Russian army said Tuesday.

+The incident, which happened late Monday, was the worst case of friendly fire between the two allies since Russia’s game-changing military intervention in September 2015.

 There was no immediate word from Damascus, but the deadly air war sequence started when missiles struck the coastal region of Latakia on Monday.
 Israeli pilots carrying out attacks on Syrian targets “used the Russian plane as a cover, exposing it to fire from Syrian air defences,” the Russian military said.

+The plane downed by Syria’s Russian-made S-200 air defence had a crew of 15, who were all killed, Moscow said.
+The Russian government stressed that the incident would have no impact on the Idlib deal but warned Israel of reprisals and summoned its envoy in Moscow.

-"15 Russian servicemen died," it said, adding Moscow reserved "the right to proper retaliatory actions" against Israel.
-It made no further mention of a French frigate the Russian defence ministry had earlier claimed also opened fire from the area on Monday.
-The French army had denied any involvement and Syria state media had reported late Monday that air defences had intercepted missiles targeting Latakia.
+Moscow had earlier said rockets were fired from a French frigate positioned in the same area of the Mediterranean.
+The French military denied any involvement.
+Syria state media reported late Monday that air defences had intercepted missiles targeting Latakia.

-Israel, which did not comment on Monday evening’s strikes, has conducted frequent raids in recent months against Syria’s military infrastructure, including against bases it believes host Iranian combattants.
+Israel, which did not comment on Monday evening’s strikes, has conducted frequent raids in recent months against Syria’s military infrastructure, including against bases it believes host Iranian combatants.

 The two main brokers in northern Syria agreed to create a 15-20 kilometre-wide demilitarised zone along the line of contact between rebels and regime troops in the Idlib region.
 That would be achieved by October 15 and would entail a withdrawal of all jihadist fighters from the area.